 It’s too soon to fully understand the scope of the crisis and its possible ramifications.
 But the revelations are certainly at odds with the core values of a company long admired for aligning itself — and its marketing mantras — with diversity, equality and empowerment.

 News stories on the scandal began appearing in mid-March, but it wasn’t until mid-April, when three Nike executives — Vikrant Singh, Daniel Tawiah and Antoine Andrews — all left the company at once, that consumer perception of the brand dropped, hitting a low for the year to date, according to YouGov, a market research and opinion polling firm.
 The negative impact was short-lived, however, and Nike’s brand perception has since been relatively healthy and stable.

-Still, women are important to Nike’s future.
-The company aims to grow its women’s business to $11 billion in annual revenue by 2020, nearly double the $6.6 billion it generated in fiscal 2017.
-And on the surface, the timing of the scandal couldn’t have been worse: in early March, just days before news of the first executive departures broke, Nike announced efforts to better connect with female customers, promising more sneaker designs for women and new female-friendly retail concepts.
-Over the last two months, women consumers have consistently had a more favourable view of Nike than men, according to YouGov.
+Still, women are important to Nike’s future — the company aims to grow its women’s business to $11 billion in annual revenue by 2020, nearly double the $6.6 billion it generated in fiscal 2017 — and on the surface, the timing of the scandal couldn’t have been worse: in early March, just days before news of the first executive departures broke, Nike announced efforts to better connect with female customers, promising more sneaker designs for women and new female-friendly retail concepts.
+Yet, over the last two months, Nike has seen little impact to its brand perception with women consumers.
+Indeed, women have consistently had a more favourable view of Nike than men, according to YouGov.